solana-labs/solana-program-library/account-compression/README.md

 ## Testing

 Testing contracts locally requires the SDK to be built.
+See the SDK folder for instructions.

+With a built local SDK, the test suite can be ran with:

+1. `yarn link @solana/account-compression`
+2. `yarn`
-Then you can run: `anchor test`
+3. `anchor test`

-Testing contracts against indexer + api: `anchor test --skip-build --skip-local-validator --skip-deploy` and limit the test script to only the continuous test.